a-nikolaev/a-nikolaev.github.io/cs136/setup/index.markdown

   > (The main takeaway is to put your code in the Cygwin **home directory**, which is located at `C:\cygwin\home\<your-user-name>\`)

   **Web-based**.
-  If the above options don't work for you, there is also a web application to compile and run your code [C++ Shell](http://www.cpp.sh/).
+  If the above options don't work for you, there are several web applications to compile and run your code online: [C++Shell](http://www.cpp.sh/) or [JDoodle](https://www.jdoodle.com/online-compiler-c++) (switch it to interactive mode).

   <!-- [](http://www.tutorialspoint.com/compile_cpp_online.php) -->